Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Methods

-When utilizing CNNs for coefficient estimations of fluid flows, additional scalar values which strongly relates to fluid flow phenomena, e.g., the Reynolds number, the Mach number, and the angle of attack, are often inserted to help its estimations \cite{zhang2018application,bhatnagar2019prediction}.
-Although it is a popular technique, the placement of these scalar inputs as additional information is carelessly decided by users to date.
-To investigate this point, we consider additional scalar inputs for each example, \begin{enumerate} \item the chord Reynolds number $Re_c$ and the angle of attack $\alpha$ for a flat plate wake, and \item the diameter ratio of two cylinders $r$ and distance between two cylinders $g$ for two parallel cylinders' wake, \end{enumerate} from four different cases of placements, as illustrated in figure \ref{fig:CNN-MLP}.
-For cases 1 and 2, the dimension of scalar inputs are expanded using MLP and CNN to concatenate with the output of the first and third convolutional layers.
+When utilizing CNNs for coefficient estimations of fluid flows, additional scalar values which strongly relates to fluid flow phenomena, e.g., the Reynolds number, the Mach number, and the angle of attack, are often inserted to help its estimations~\cite{zhang2018application,bhatnagar2019prediction}. {Although this is a popular technique, the placement of these scalar inputs has usually been decided by users without thorough investigation to date.} To investigate this point, we consider additional scalar inputs for each example, \begin{enumerate} \item the chord Reynolds number $Re_c$ and the angle of attack $\alpha$ for a flat plate wake, and \item the diameter ratio of two cylinders $r$ and distance between two cylinders $g$ for two parallel cylinders' wake, \end{enumerate} from four different cases of placements, as illustrated in figure~\ref{fig:CNN-MLP}.
+For cases 1 and 2, the dimension of scalar inputs is expanded using MLP and CNN to concatenate with the output of the first and third convolutional layers.
 In contrast, the scalar values are directly concatenated to the first and sixth layers of MLP for cases 3 and 4.

-Another well-known method of CNN-based fluid flow analyses is the utilization as a CNN-AE.
-An AE \cite{HS2006} is used to map high-dimensional data into low-dimensional feature space referred to as latent vector.
-In particular, CNN-AE, an AE with convolutional layers, is known as a good candidate to extract key features of two-dimensional images \cite{MFF2019,omata2019,HFMF2020a,HFMF2020b,nakamura2020extension}.
+Another well-known method of CNN-based fluid flow analyses is the utilization as \fg{an autoencoder (AE).} An AE~\cite{HS2006} is used to map high-dimensional data into \fg{a} low-dimensional feature space referred to as \fg{the} latent vector.
+In particular, CNN-AE, an AE with convolutional layers, is known as a good candidate to extract key features of two-dimensional images~\cite{MFF2019,omata2019,HFMF2020a,HFMF2020b,nakamura2020extension}.
 An encoder part --- the first half of CNN-AE --- contains the pooling layers and the convolutional layers to extract key features of input data while reducing the dimension of data.
 A decoder part --- the latter half of CNN-AE --- then operates for expanding the dimension of the data.
 If we can obtain the same output as the input data through the bottleneck procedure, it implies that the information of input data can successfully be low-dimensionalized into the latent space.
-In the present study, the up-sampling layer and the transposed convolutional layer are considered for the means of dimension expansion, as introduced in section \ref{sec:cnn}.
+In the present study, the up-sampling layer and the transposed convolutional layer are considered for the means of dimension expansion, as introduced in section~\ref{sec:cnn}.